All Episodes

 The political story says that the Bush administration never charged presidential guests for meals.

-And at least one etiquette expert found the whole thing unseemly, is suggesting it was a serious breach of protocol.
+And at least one etiquette expert found the whole thing unseemly, suggesting it was a serious breach of protocol.

-Letitia Baldridge, who headed up Jackie Kennedy's White House staff in the early 60s, says I'm sure they have their political reasons for doing that, but I think it's not what, quote, hospitality unquote is all about.
+Letitia Baldridge, who headed up Jackie Kennedy's White House staff in the early 60s, says, I'm sure they have their political reasons for doing that, but I think it's not what, quote, hospitality, unquote, is all about.

-We gotta relax about this.
+We've got to relax about this.

 To have people to White House and worry about the price of things is laughable.